GRP99/UM---MiEI/4ºANO/PLC_PRC/Projeto/README.md

     1. Create a repository with the name "projectPRC";
     2. Import this [file](/Ontologies/ontology-inferred.ttl) into the created repository;
     3. Make sure GraphDB is listening on port 7200.
+1. Start MongoDB
+    1. Create a database with the name "cocktailsDB";
+    2. With the help of mongoimport import the files present in this [folder](App/api-server/data/);
+    3. Make sure GraphDB is listening on port 27017.
 2. Start API-Server
-    1. Open terminal and access the following directory "[api-server](/App/api-server)";
+    1. Open terminal and access the following directory "[api-server](App/api-server)";
     2. Run <code>npm i</code>

     3. Run <code>npm start</code>

     4. Check if API-Server is listening at the port 7300.
 3. Start View-Server
-    1. Open terminal and access the following directory "[view-server](/App/view-server)";
+    1. Open terminal and access the following directory "[view-server](App/view-server)";
     2. Run <code>npm i</code>

     3. Run <code>npm start</code>